Homological mirror symmetry for the quartic surface: Fukaya categories

+Here, the family $J_S$ of almost complex structures satisfies $J_{S,z} = J_{\psi(z)}$ along the boundary, and as usual $J_{S,\epsilon_S(s,t)}$ depends only on $t$.
+The inhomogeneous term $Y$ is obtained from a $K_S$ as in \eqref{eq:generalized-floer}, where the precise requirements are as follows: $K_S$ and its first derivatives should vanish at all points of $X_\infty$; next, $K_S$ vanishes altogether on the strip-like ends; finally, if $\partial_z \in T_z(\partial S)$ stands for the standard vector tangent to the boundary at $z \in \R = \partial S$, then $K_{S,z}(\partial_z)|L_{\psi(z)}$ is the function (unique up to a constant) that describes the infinitesimal Lagrangian deformation $\partial_z L_{\psi(z)}$; see \cite[Section 8k]{seidel04} for more details.
+As in \eqref{eq:polygon-energy}, the energy of a solution $u$ equals the intersection number $u \cdot X_\infty$ up a uniformly bounded error, more precisely we have

+Each isolated regular solution yields a preferred element of $\mathit{or}(x)$.
+One adds up these elements, with weights $q^{u \cdot X_\infty}$, to define the cocycle $e_{(L_r^\mbr)}$ underlying \eqref{eq:continuation-element}.

+For the rest of the proof, there are several (related but slightly different) strategies.
+One can consider the reverse isotopy, and show (by a gluing and deformation argument) that the resulting class in $\mathit{HF}^0_{X,X_\infty}(L_1^\mbr,L_0^\mbr)$ is the inverse of \eqref{eq:continuation-element}.
+Or one can consider the maps \eqref{eq:pseudo-continuation} given by multiplication with \eqref{eq:continuation-element}, and show that these are continuation maps, hence isomorphisms.
+Finally, it is also an option to consider the truncation of $e_{(L_r^\mbr)}$ to $q = 0$, show that that is a quasi-isomorphism in $\Fuk(M)$, and then argue as in Lemma \ref{th:unique-sphere}.

-The assumption made up to now, that all the $J_t$ are regular, is not generic: while a single almost complex structure will typically admit no nonconstant pseudo-holomorphic discs with boundary on $L$, these can no longer be avoided in one-parameter families, as one can see from \eqref{eq:minus-one}.
-In other words, the space of all almost complex structures is divided into chambers by codimension one walls consisting of non-regular ones.
-Because there is an infinite number of possible homotopy classes of discs, there is potentially an infinite number of walls, which might well be everywhere dense.
-We will look at the simplest instance of the behaviour of Floer cohomology under wall-crossing (a complete treatment is beyond our scope here, since it requires techniques that can deal with the lack of transversality for multiply-covered discs, see \cite{fooo}).
+The assumption made in Lemma \ref{th:regular-isotopy}, that all the $J_r$ are regular, is not generic: while a single almost complex structure will generically admit no nonconstant pseudo-holomorphic discs of Maslov index zero, these can no longer be avoided in one-parameter families, as one can see from \eqref{eq:minus-one}.
+For a fixed (graded) Lagrangian submanifold $L$, the space of all almost complex structures is divided into chambers by codimension one walls consisting of non-regular ones (because there is an infinite number of homotopy classes of discs, there is potentially an infinite number of walls, which may be everywhere dense).
+Crossing a wall generally changes the isomorphism type of the object associated to $L$, in a way which is equivalent to turning on a $\Lambda_\N$-local system.
+A general discussion of this phenomenon involves dealing with multiply covered discs, hence requires the methods of \cite{fooo}.
+However, there is a weaker result that is more easily accessible: